Degrassi High: Filming

-The series was filmed at the Centennial College campus on Carlaw Avenue in Toronto.
-The building, which was formerly a teacher's college, was previously used to hold auditions for Ida Makes a Movie, the first installment of the Degrassi franchise, in 1979.
+Filming for Degrassi High started in May 1989, and ended in October 1990.
+The series was filmed at the Story Arts Centre of Centennial College, located on Toronto's Carlaw Avenue.
+Formerly a teacher's college, the building was previously used to hold auditions for Ida Makes a Movie, the first episode of The Kids of Degrassi Street and the first installment of the Degrassi franchise, in 1979.
 The building was chosen as despite being part of a college, it more closely resembled a high school.
 Other filming locations included the Rose Donut Shop on Carlaw Avenue, where character Michelle Accette briefly works after moving away from her conservative father.
-Filming ended on the series in October 1990.